Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dir_Reg.md

        col = c("#E495A5", "#86B875", "#7DB0DD"), pt.bg = c("#E495A5", "#86B875", "#7DB0DD"),
        pch = 21, bty = "n")
 ```

-Now, let's break down the code and explain each step:

-1. We start by loading the DirichletReg package and the ArcticLake dataset[1].
+1. We start by loading the DirichletReg package and the ArcticLake dataset.

 2. The `DR_data()` function is used to prepare the compositional data for Dirichlet regression.
-It takes the first three columns of ArcticLake (sand, silt, and clay proportions) and ensures they sum to 1[1].
+It takes the first three columns of ArcticLake (sand, silt, and clay proportions) and ensures they sum to 1.

 3. We fit a Dirichlet regression model using `DirichReg()`.
-The formula `AL ~ depth` specifies that we're using depth as the predictor for the compositional outcome (AL)[1].
+The formula `AL ~ depth` specifies that we're using depth as the predictor for the compositional outcome (AL).

-4. The `summary()` function provides detailed information about the fitted model, including coefficient estimates and their significance[1].
+4. The `summary()` function provides detailed information about the fitted model, including coefficient estimates and their significance.

 5. We create a new dataset (`new_data`) with a sequence of depth values to make predictions across the entire range of depths in the original data.

-6. The `predict()` function is used to generate predictions from our model for the new depth values[1].
+6. The `predict()` function is used to generate predictions from our model for the new depth values.

 7. Finally, we create a plot to visualize the results:
-   - We plot the original data points using different colors for sand, silt, and clay.
+   - We plot the original data points using different colors.
    - We add lines representing the model predictions for each component.
-   - A legend is added to identify each sediment type[1][2].
+   - A legend is added to identify each sediment type.

 This example demonstrates how Dirichlet regression can be used to model compositional data that sum to 1 (in this case, the proportions of sand, silt, and clay) as a function of a predictor variable (depth).
-The model allows us to understand how the composition of sediments changes with depth in the Arctic lake[1][2].
+The model allows us to understand how the composition of sediments changes with depth in the Arctic lake.
 The resulting plot will show the observed proportions of sand, silt, and clay at different depths, along with the model's predictions for how these proportions change with depth.
-This can provide insights into the sedimentation processes in the lake over time[2].
+This can provide insights into the sedimentation processes in the lake over time.

 ### Dirichlet clustering in Practice